balavenkatesh3322/flight_classification/README.md

 ## Deep learning model

-I am using pre-trained [ResNet50](https://github.com/fchollet/deep-learning-models/blob/master/resnet50.py) model to train model with above dataset.
-I have fine tuned the model to work with custom dataset.
+I am using a pre-trained [ResNet50](https://github.com/fchollet/deep-learning-models/blob/master/resnet50.py) model to train the model with an above dataset.
+I have fine-tuned the ResNet50 model to work with our custom dataset.
+I have trained the model.
+You can download the flight classification model [here](https://drive.google.com/drive/folders/1nwh_nsuDCW-bA7k9zR2tiuh8LXwTCcNf?usp=sharing)

 ## How to check model accuracy